-Creative, tech-savvy individuals are great candidates for a web design business.
+Creative, tech-savvy individuals are great candidates for a web design business, which is another one of many home business ideas.
 These days, virtually everyone has or needs a website, so work is easy to come by.
 While it’s possible to get into this market as a beginner, having previous experience with web design and relevant software is a major plus.

 The average web designer makes around $75,000 per year, and the potential is even greater if you hire on a team of designers.
 Of course, this may require moving the business out of your home, which would increase overhead expenses.

 Learn how to start a web design business.